MikhaD/edit-list-on-label/README.md

 What if readme doesn't exist?

 Need an action to be triggered on issue rename if issue is labeled with the relevant label.

+# To Do
+Refactor sectionMarkdown to use an array as a temp instead of a section Refactor Section to take an array instead of being able to add lines/ pop last line Refactor Section to return the total length of the section, if you want the length - heading you need to do that manually.
+Return a list of ordered lists of Sections from sectionMarkdown.
+Edit highest level one